radumarias/rencfs/README.md

 - Fast seek on both reads and writes
 - Writes in parallel
 - Expose with FUSE
-- Fully concurrency for all operations
+- Fully concurrent for all operations
 - In future, support for macOS, Windows and mobile

 # Functionality